-Friendly and upbeat, Owen tops plenty of parents’ favorites lists.
+Friendly and upbeat, the baby name Owen tops plenty of parents’ favorites lists.

 Thanks to Bevin for suggesting our Baby Name of the Day.

-Chances are that several similar names collided in Owen.
+Chances are that several similar names collided to form the baby name Owen.

 - Youth, from the Welsh word eoghunn or the Gaelic ioghunn

 - Well born, if the name is a Welsh form of the Greek Eugene

 - Yew tree, from the Irish name Eoghan, though, again, it might have ties to Eugene

 It also gets mixed up with John, thanks to the Scottish Eoin and Euan.

 LEGEND & MYTH

 Back in the day, the name was spelled Owain.
 And Owain?
 He sat at Arthur’s round table, where he was also known as Sir Ywain or Yvain.